Skill Level: Beginner

 - Use Floral Shears to cut close to seams of sweaters to create flat pieces.
 (Note: Keep pieces running horizontally so that cable stitching runs with the length.)
-Then trim pieces to 6″ from top to bottom (which will wrap around rod.)
-After being certain of where each color sweater piece will go on tree, cut them to correct lengths by taking the length of the rod and adding 2″ for wrapping ends.
-Save 8″ x 10″ sweater piece for base of tree.
-(Can be cut from main part of sweater.)
+Then trim pieces to 6″ from top to bottom (which will wrap around the rod.)
+After being certain of where each color sweater piece will go on the tree, cut them to correct lengths by taking the length of the rod and adding 2″ for wrapping ends.
+Save 8″ x 10″ sweater piece for the base of the tree.
+(Can be cut from the main part of the sweater.)

 - To wrap, center rod on sweater piece and glue along one long edge.
-Wrap and glue other long edge butted up against first (not overlapped).
-Apply glue to one end and press sweater ends into glue.
-Repeat on other end.
+Wrap and glue other long edge butted against first (not overlapped).
+Apply glue to one end, and press sweater ends into the glue.
+Repeat on the other end.

-- To cover bottom of tree, center 4″ x 6″ Foam onto 8″ x 10″ sweater piece.
-Pull over sides and glue ends onto back, working on alternating opposite sides to evenly (lightly) stretch.
+- To cover the bottom of the tree, center 4″ x 6″ Foam onto an 8″ x 10″ sweater piece.
+Pull over sides and glue ends onto the back, working on alternating opposite sides to evenly (lightly) stretch.
 (Note: entire back won’t be covered.)

-- On 12″ x 18″ vertical piece of cardboard, use pencil and ruler to draw triangle with sides going from both bottom corners up to top center.
+- Use a pencil and ruler on a 12″ x 18″ vertical piece of cardboard to draw a triangle with sides going from both bottom corners up to the top center.
 Cut out.
-Also have 5″ x 7″ piece cardboard ready.
+Also, have 5″ x 7″ piece cardboard ready.

 - Set each covered rod onto cardboard with seam side against cardboard.
-Also, horizontally set 4″ x 6″ covered Foam base, at bottom center of rods and slide vertical 5″ x 7″ cardboard underneath, so that it overlaps cardboard triangle.
+Also, horizontally set 4″ x 6″ covered Foam base at the bottom center of rods and slide vertical 5″ x 7″ underneath so that it overlaps the cardboard triangle.
 Remove just the bottom rods and glue together overlapped cardboard pieces.
 Replace rods, making sure no cardboard shows.
-Glue each rod to cardboard, working from top down, and gluing base last.
+Glue each rod to cardboard, working from the top down and gluing the base last.

 - To make hanger loop from paper clip, slightly separate curved ends of paper clip 1/4″.
-On top back of tree cardboard, hot glue shorter, rounded end of paper clip to cardboard, creating hanger loop with longer end.
-(If desired, cover glued area with scrap of paper.)
-Let dry completely, before hanging.
+On top of the tree cardboard, hot glue a shorter, rounded end of a paper clip to the cardboard, creating a hanger loop with a longer end.
+(If desired, cover the glued area with a scrap of paper.)
+Let dry completely before hanging.